What is tuberculosis?

 What do I do if I have been exposed to someone with active TB?

 If you have been exposed to someone with active TB disease or meet any of the criteria for testing listed in the previous question, you should get a TB skin test.
 The TB skin test is an easy way to tell if the TB germs are in your body.
 A trained health care worker will examine your arm 2 or 3 days after the test has been placed.
-If the test is "positive," you probably have LTBI.
-You will need a chest x-ray and a medical examination to make sure that you don't have TB disease and to see if you should receive treatment for latent TB infection.
+If the test is "positive," it can mean the person is infected with TB bacterial.
+Additional testing such as a chest x-ray and a medical examination are needed to determine if the person has LTBI or TB disease.

 What if my first TB skin test doesn't show anything?